rlbaker/fn/README.md

 ## Available Functions

-- `Reduce` applies a function to an accumulator and each element in the slice (from left to right) to reduce it to a single output value.
+- `Fold` applies a function to an accumulator and each element in the slice (from left to right) to produce a single output value.
-- `Fold` reduces a slice into a single output, by applying a binary function to pairs of elements, starting from the first element and the second, until the end of the slice.
+- `Reduce` folds a slice into a single output, by applying a binary function to pairs of elements, starting from the first element and the second, until the end of the slice.
 - `Map` creates a new slice populated with the results of calling a provided function on every element in the input slice.
 - `FlatMap` is similar to `Map`, but each input element can be mapped to zero or more output elements, each of which will be appended to the result slice.
 - `Filter` creates a new slice with all elements that pass the test implemented by the provided function.